New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Everyone buys life insurance with different goals in mind.
 Mapping out these goals ahead of time can help you narrow down which type of life insurance is right for you and which benefits you are looking for.

 If you are hoping to establish financial security for your loved ones after you pass, investing in some type of life insurance is worth it.
-You can also support your living financial goals with a life insurance investment – these policies are not just limited to helping protect your family after you're gone.
-Read on to learn how life insurance works and whether getting a policy is a good investment for you and your loved ones.
+You can support your living financial goals with a life insurance investment using the cash value component – these policies are not just limited to helping protect your family after you're gone.
+Read on to learn how a life insurance investment works and some types of policies that let you leverage cash value.

 Types of Life Insurance Investments

-Permanent life insurance is a type of policy that lasts the entire life of the policyholder.
+Whole life insurance is a type of permanent policy that lasts the entire life of the policyholder.
 Aflac’s whole life insurance provides whole life coverage and offers the policyholder the ability to accumulate cash value in a tax-deferred account.2

 In some cases, you may be able to borrow against this value in the form of a loan.
 This value grows at a higher rate because taxes aren’t taken out, giving you greater borrowing potential.3